Mohammad Mofatteh

-Ayatollah Mohammad Mofatteh (; 1928–1979) was an Iranian philosopher, theologian, and political activist, born in Famenin, Hamadan, Iran.
-After he finished his primary education in Hamadan, he left for the Islamic Seminary in Qom, where he was taught by reputable teachers such as Ayatollah Muhammad Hujjat Kuh-Kamari, Ayatollah Sayyed Hossein Tabatabei Borujerdi, Grand Ayatollah Sayyid Ruhollah Mūsavi Khomeini, Ayatollah Mohammad-Reza Golpaygani, Ayatollah Marashi, and Allameh Tabatabie.
-He continued his studies at seminary and at the same time studied philosophy at Tehran University, where he earned his PhD and became a professor and a dean of colleague.

-Mofatteh was a religio-political activist who worked for unity between the seminary and the academic disciplines.
-Also, he had an important role in fighting against the Shah's regime and in familiarizing the new generation with Islamic issues.
-He was a prayer leader in Javid and Qoba Mosque where he held and presided over religious and ideological sessions and organized political activities against the Shah.
-He performed the Eid al-Fitr prayer in Tehran in 1978, and his sermon led to the demonstrations of 7and 8December.
-His activities led to his arrest and exile by SAVAK on several occasions.
+Mohammad Mofatteh (محمد مفتح; 17 June 1928 – 18 December 1979) was an Iranian philosopher, theologian, and political activist.
+He was a Twelver Shia ayatollah and an important figure in the 1979 Iranian revolution, leading religious and anti-monarchist activities at Javid Mosque and Qoba Mosque.
+Mofatteh was arrested several times by SAVAK for his activities, and performed the 1978 Eid al-Fitr prayer that led to the Black Friday mass shooting.

-He was the author of several books such as Translation of Tafsir Kabir Majmaolbayan, The Way of Thought, and Outcomes of Imperialism, among others.
+In addition to his political activities, Mofatteh was the author of several books such as Translation of Tafsir Kabir Majmaolbayan, The Way of Thought, and Outcomes of Imperialism, among others.
 He also wrote many articles such as "The Role of Muslim Scientists in The Advance of Science" and "Where Did Islamic Scientific Movements Begin?".

-He was assassinated by four gunmen, all members of the Forqan group, in front of the Theology Department of Tehran University, on 18December 1979.
-He was shot four times, with the bullets going through his head, shoulder, hands, and knees.
+He was assassinated by four gunmen, all members of the Forqan Group, in front of the Theology Department of Tehran University on 18 December 1979.
 The day of his assassination is called the day for "unity among seminaries and universities" in Iran.

-Early education
+Early life and education

-He was born into a family of religious scholars.
-His father, Haj Sheikh Mahmoud Mofatteh, known as Mirza Mahmoud, was one of the eminent teachers of Hamadan Seminary.
+He was born in Famenin, in Iran's Hamadan province, into a family of religious scholars.
+His father, Hajji Sheikh Mahmoud Mofatteh, known as Mirza Mahmoud, was one of the eminent teachers of Hamadan Seminary.
 His father also was knowledgeable in subjects including Arabic and Persian literature.
 Mohammad used to participate in his father's courses, from which absorbed his primary knowledge.

 Mohammad Mofatteh attended Akhund Mullah Ali Hamedani's school in Hamadan.
-After completing his primary education there, at 16 he left for the well-known Islamic Seminary in Qom, where he was taught by Ayatollah Muhammad Hujjat Kuh-Kamari, Ayatollah Sayyed Hossein Tabatabei Borujerdi and Grand Ayatollah Sayyid Ruhollah Mūsavi Khomeini, Ayatollah Mohammad-Reza Golpaygani, Ayatollah Marashi, and Allameh Tabatabie.
+After completing his primary education there, at 16 he left for the well-known Islamic Seminary in Qom, where he was taught by teachers such as Ayatollahs Muhammad Hujjat Kuh-Kamari, Seyyed Hossein Borujerdi, Ruhollah Khomeini, Mohammad-Reza Golpaygani, Shahab al-Din Mar'ashi Najafi, and Muhammad Husayn Tabataba'i.
+He continued his studies at seminary and at the same time studied philosophy at Tehran University, where he earned his PhD and became a professor and a dean.